maarten-pennings/Lego-Mindstorms/ms4/faq.md

 and RCX PC software is hard to get running.
 In general, on the long run you are better of with community supported software (e.g. [BricxCC](https://bricxcc.sourceforge.net/) or [pybricks](https://pybricks.com/)).

-As mentioned, the hardware is less troublesome, but certaunly not without worries.
+As mentioned, the hardware is less troublesome, but certainly not without worries.
 Especially the RCX generation cables start to crumble.

 On 26 Oct 2022, the LEGO group had bad [news](https://brickset.com/article/84219/lego-mindstorms-to-be-discontinued).
 **LEGO decided to stop Mindstorms** retail: "Robot Inventor ... to exit our portfolio from the end of 2022, whilst digital platforms – such as the LEGO Mindstorms Robot Inventor App – will remain live until at least the end of 2024."
-LEGO "will continue to support it [Build and Code - Maarten] through platforms such as SPIKE Prime".
+LEGO "will continue to support it [code software - Maarten] through platforms such as SPIKE Prime".